shannonwells/budgeting-tools/README.md

 This repository uses .ods for spreadsheet file format, which LibreOffice, Microsoft Office, and Apple's Numbers can read.

-I use LibreOffice as my office suite.
+I use [LibreOffice](https://www.libreoffice.org/) as my office suite.
 It's free as in freedom and free as in free beer.
+It runs on Windows, Mac OS X, Linux, Android, and iOS.